What is a Bachelor of UX and Web Design?

 Before you begin your course application, check that you meet at least one of the requirements listed below.

-Year 12 (Australian secondary school certificate) or equivalent
+Australian secondary school certificate, or equivalent

-Successful completion of a Vocational qualification (AQF Level 4), or above
+ORSuccessful completion of a Vocational qualification (AQF Level 4), or above

-Work life experience demonstrating the ability to undertake study at the required level.
+ORWork life experience demonstrating the ability to undertake study at the required level which may include approval of prior study or successful completion of a readiness assessment.

 Guaranteed pathway and Recognition of Prior Learning